 Whether novice or expert, students can utilize The Backdoor Studio to create!
 This includes anything ranging from a video project for class to your first vlog; to recording your band or using the editing stations to mix the perfect track.

-A green screen takes up the entire back wall of the main studio space; this allows students to superimpose backgrounds and archive limitless creative options.
+A green screen takes up the entire back wall of the main studio space; this allows students to superimpose backgrounds and achieve limitless creative options.

 From an isolated space, you can track a band or record sound isolations.